pingcap/blog/2017-07-11-tidbinternal2.md

 As for the statement `Select count(*) from user where name="TiDB";`, we need to read all the data in the table and then check if the Name field is TiDB.
 If so, return this row.
 The operation is transferred to the following Key-Value operation process:

-+ Create Key Range: As all RowIDs in a table are in the [0, MaxInt64) range, we use 0 and MaxInt64 and Row’s Key encoding rule to create a left-close-right-open interval, [StartKey, EndKey).
++ Create Key Range: As all RowIDs in a table are in the [0, MaxInt64) range, we use 0 and MaxInt64 and Row's Key encoding rule to create a left-close-right-open interval, [StartKey, EndKey).
 + Scan Key Range: Read data in TiKV according to the Key Range previously created.
 + Filter the data: Evaluate the name="TiDB" expression when reading each row of data.
 If the result is true, return to this row.
 If not, skip this row.
 + Evaluate Count: For each row that meets the requirement, add up to the Count value.